-Best Art Venues and Museums in Havana
+Best Art Venues in Havana

 Museo de Bellas Artes (of Cuban art NOT international art): This is one of my favorite museums in the world.
 The art is both traditional and modern, but most of all captivating.
 Cubans are known for their incredible art, so if you’re an art lover like me, you have to check out the official museum of Cuban art in Cuba.
 And sometimes they have incredible low key events open to the public.
 In the photo above, I got to see Dayme Arocena and her band perform!

 Fusterlandia: Jose Fuster turned his little Jamainitas neighborhood into a dreamy art world.
 Jose’s vibrant use of ceramic art with his abstract paintings has gotten earned him the nicknames “Cuban Gaudi” and “Picasso of the Caribbean.”
 While it’s a compliment to classify his style to these well-known artists, it’s important to recognize his unique and the wonderful things he’s done for his impoverished community.